jlab/fold-grammars/README.txt

     D. alg_rnafold_shapes: this file actually contains five algebras, one for each shape abstraction level
     There exists extra versions of the algebras for the RNAshapes signature.
-	This is necessary, since both types of grammars use different algebra functions and for MFE and Pfunc we also need special data types.
+	These are necessary, since both types of grammars use different algebra functions and for MFE and Pfunc we also need special data types.
 In addition, we have an experimental alg_rnashapes_centers algebra, where we get less abstract than traditional shapes, because we also note their helix positions.